Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Abstract

 \section{Abstract}

 A path graph is the intersection graph of paths in a tree.
 A directed path graph is the intersection graph of paths in a directed tree.
-We present a new algorithm to recognize path graphs and directed path graphs.
-It has the same worst-case time complexity as the faster recognition algorithms known so far but it does not require complex data structures and it has an easy and intuitive implementation based on a new characterization of path graphs [{\sc N.~Apollonio and L.~Balzotti}, {\em A New Characterization of Path Graphs}, CoRR, abs/1911.09069, (2019).].
+Even if path graphs and directed path graphs are characterized very similarly, their recognition algorithms differ widely.
+We further unify these two graph classes by presenting the first recognition algorithm for both path graphs and directed path graphs.
+We deeply use a recent characterization of path graphs, and we extend it to directed path graphs.
+Our algorithm does not require complex data structures and has an easy and intuitive implementation, simplifying recognition algorithms for both graph classes.